-“Well I never got the call to go to London for “Invitation.”
+“Well, I never got the call to go to London for “Invitation.”

 “She said to me, ‘You know, I do remember seeing your name on a list to be called, but the only way you could come over is if he gave you a solo and you were not replaceable by a dancer in London.
-That would be the only way that they could bring you over.’
+That would be the only way that they would bring you over.’

-Source: Barrie Chase interview, Venice CA, August 20, 2015, follow up conversation with Barrie Chase June 5, 2018
+Sources: Barrie Chase interview, Venice CA, August 20, 2015, follow up conversation with Barrie Chase June 5, 2018